Skip to content

 Paid experience that boosted resumes

-By collaborating with Work ED, Brooklyn STEAM Center was able to deliver paid programs to open up practical, real-world experiences to more students.
+By collaborating with Work ED, the Brooklyn STEAM Center delivered paid programs to open a cybersecurity pathway that introduces students to the industry.

 A defined cybersecurity pathway that's helping launch careers